-1. The Working Group on the Universal Periodic Review (UPR), established in accordance with Human Rights Council resolution 5/1 of 18 June 2007, held its fifteenth session from 21 January to 1 February 2013.
-The review of Botswana was held at the 5^{th} meeting on 23 January 2013.
-The delegation of Botswana was headed by Mr. Dikgakgamatso Ramadeluka Seretse.
-At its 10th meeting held on 25 January 2013, the Working Group adopted the report on Botswana.

-2. On 14 January 2013, the Human Rights Council selected the following group of rapporteurs (troika) to facilitate the review of Botswana: Austria, Poland and Uganda.

-3. In accordance with paragraph 15 of the annex to resolution 5/1 and paragraph 5 of the annex to resolution 16/21, the following documents were issued for the review of Botswana:

-(a) A national report submitted/written presentation made in accordance with paragraph 15 (a) (A/HRC/WG.6/15/BWA/1);

-(b) A compilation prepared by OHCHR in accordance with paragraph 15 (b) (A/HRC/WG.6/15/BWA/2);

-(c) A summary prepared by OHCHR in accordance with paragraph 15 (c) (A/HRC/WG.6/15/BWA/3).

-4. A list of questions prepared in advance by Czech Republic, Mexico, Netherlands, Norway, Slovenia, Spain, The United Kingdom of Great Britain and Northern Ireland was transmitted to Botswana through the troika.
-These questions are available on the extranet of the UPR.
+- 1. The Working Group on the Universal Periodic Review, established in accordance with Human Rights Council resolution 5/1 of 18 June 2007, held its fifteenth session from 21 January to 1 February 2013.
+The review of Botswana was held at the 5th meeting on 23 January 2013.
+The delegation of Botswana was headed by Dikgakgamatso Ramadeluka Seretse.
+At its 10th meeting, held on 25 January 2013, the Working Group adopted the report on Botswana. - 2.
+On 14 January 2013, the Human Rights Council selected the following group of rapporteurs (troika) to facilitate the review of Botswana: Austria, Poland and Uganda. - 3.
+In accordance with paragraph 15 of the annex to resolution 5/1 and paragraph 5 of the annex to resolution 16/21, the following documents were issued for the review of Botswana: - (a) A national report submitted/written presentation made in accordance with paragraph 15 (a) (A/HRC/WG.6/15/BWA/1); - (b) A compilation prepared by the Office of the United Nations High Commissioner for Human Rights (OHCHR) in accordance with paragraph 15 (b) (A/HRC/WG.6/15/BWA/2); - (c) A summary prepared by OHCHR in accordance with paragraph 15 (c) (A/HRC/WG.6/15/BWA/3). - 4.
+A list of questions prepared in advance by the Czech Republic, Mexico, the Netherlands, Norway, Slovenia, Spain and the United Kingdom of Great Britain and Northern Ireland was transmitted to Botswana through the troika.
+These questions are available on the extranet of the universal periodic review (UPR).